OmniaRaouf101/OmniaRaouf101.github.io/index.md

 I use the [pronouns](https://pronoun.is/#Pronoun-Usage-and-Social-Impact) [_she/her_](http://pronoun.is/she).

 #### Brief academic bio
-I am a physics graduate with a strong interest in quantum computing, machine learning, and their applications in various fields.
+I am a physics graduate with a strong interest in quantum computing, machine learning, software engineering, and their applications in various fields.
 I'm passionate about making quantum computing more accessible through research, education, and collaboration.

-Currently, I am a research intern at the **National Authority for Remote Sensing & Space Sciences (NARSS)**, where I explore space weather problems using machine learning and quantum computing.
-Additionally, I am interning at **Trevasq** as a Quantum Algorithms Intern, focusing on quantum computing applications in finance.
+Currently, I am a research intern at the [**National Authority for Remote Sensing & Space Sciences (NARSS)**](https://www.narss.sci.eg/), where I explore space weather problems using machine learning and quantum computing.
+Additionally, I am interning at [**Trevasq**](https://www.trevasq.com/) as a Quantum Algorithms Intern, focusing on quantum computing applications in finance.
 I have recently completed my bachelor's degree and am eagerly awaiting my next academic adventure, hoping to start my quantum master's program this cohort.

 [_The bio page includes text that may be used for outreach._]({{ site.url }}/bio)